melonpan-TY/python-source-code/README.md

 # python-source-code
-For opnepyxl programming practice .
+For opnepyxl programming practice.
+Comments are written in Japanese.
 I do not guarantee the operation of these codes.